 This guru-based research is the main focus of GuruFocus, but the site also has other tools like real-time news and analysis, stock scanners, and a discussion forum for traders.

 Basic access comes with the ability to see guru holdings, use the stock scanner, and access the trading forum.
-More advanced features that include access to in-depth data require paid plans that cost about $400 per year.
+More advanced features that include access to in-depth data require paid plans.

-Different stock market forums suit the needs of different types of investors.
-Before choosing a forum, a potential user might want to consider what their investment goals are.
-A few important questions worth asking:
+Stock market forums are online spaces that allow investors and traders to discuss the financial markets, among other things.
+There are many out there, some more popular than others, and each is different in its own unique ways.
+Different stock market forums suit the needs of different types of investors, So, before choosing a forum, a potential user might want to consider what their investment goals are.

 It’s always important to remember, too, that investors should be critical and skeptical of any tips or advice that they receive, and to do their own research and homework before making investing decisions.
 There’s a lot of noise on the internet, and it can be difficult to parse out the signal.

 Ready to invest in your goals?
 It’s easy to get started when you open an investment account with SoFi Invest.
 You can invest in stocks, exchange-traded funds (ETFs), mutual funds, alternative funds, and more.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).

 INVESTMENTS ARE NOT FDIC INSURED • ARE NOT BANK GUARANTEED • MAY LOSE VALUE